Now Viewing: dead_or_alive

 Tag type: Copyright

-3D fighting game franchise created by Itagaki Tomonobu who worked on the franchise until Dead or Alive Xtreme Beach Volleyball 2 and developed by Team Ninja.
+Popular 3D fighting game franchise created by Itagaki Tomonobu who worked on the franchise until Dead or Alive Xtreme Beach Volleyball 2 and developed by Team Ninja.
 The franchise is their most well known creation.
 The original game debuted in arcades in 1996 and is something of an oddball in the franchise.
 It featured a ring out system and literally explosive square arenas; if one of the fighters is knocked away from the center of the arena, but not outside of the ring, they will explode upon hitting the ground and launched into the air.
 Some characters like Lei Fang and Tina Armstrong looked different from their later designs.
 However, the series' famous jiggle physics were present and it was also one of the earliest 3d games to incorporate jiggle physics.

 Dead or Alive 2 codified most of the elements associated with franchise and characters like Tina and Lei Fang would develop their iconic appearances.
 Subsequent games have followed the format established by this game.
 It featured a counter system and interactive, multi-tiered environments where players can for example knock each other out of a window and continue the fight below.
 Ring-outs were completely removed from the franchise.

 The series is notably fanservice heavy, which is most evident in its non-fighting spinoffs, Dead or Alive Xtreme Beach Volleyball 1-2 and the PSP Dead or Alive Paradise.
 All of the playable female characters, even Ayane who is the youngest female, have large breasts.
 The female characters are, for the most part, significantly more popular than the male characters and feature more prominently in the advertising for this series, even in the early games when the male characters outnumbered the females.